embench/embench-iot/doc/README.md

 ### Future work

 This is a work in progress.
-This first stable release 0.5 was published at the Embedded World Conference in February 2020.
-It is intended to allow the wider community to explore a stable version of the platform.
+This first stable release 0.5 was published at the Embedded World Conference in February 2020, with first full release 1.0 later that year.

-Based on feedback from this exercise, it is anticipated that the first full release will be produced by the end of 2020.
+At present release 2.0 is in preparation, with a changed set of benchmarks.
+It is hoped this will be released in the autumn of 2024.

 ### Feedback and how to contribute